odoo/documentation/point_of_sale/posbox/index.rst

   Enter after each barcode.
 This is the default configuration of most barcode readers.
 Refer to the barcode reader documentation for more information.
-- The Posbox needs a 2A power supply to work with some barcode scanners.
+- The POSBox needs a 2A power supply to work with some barcode scanners.
 If you are not using the provided power supply, make sure the one you use has enough power.
 - Some barcode scanners will need more than 2A and will not work, or